 Mark: For many years you have been fronting large teams within various departments.
 Who has been your most inspiring manager and what have you taken from them when managing for yourself?

 Susan: I have worked with a number inspiring managers in my various teams, but have probably learned the most from a couple that were not so good!
-In these cases the managers did not understand the impact on their teams of over controlling and lack of empowerment and trust.
-My mantra has always been to treat people in my team as I would like to be treated myself – this includes good two way communication and empowerment, but with full support as and when required.
+In these cases, the managers did not understand the impact on their teams of over controlling and lack of empowerment and trust.
+My mantra has always been to treat people in my team as I would like to be treated myself – this includes good two-way communication and empowerment, but with full support as and when required.

 Mark: When communicating any change programme to the company, what key elements do you stick to in ensuring it achieves maximum, maintainable results?

-Susan: In my experience regular, relevant and honest communication is critical to keeping employees engaged.
+Susan: In my experience, regular, relevant and honest communication is critical to keeping employees engaged.
 Someone once told me that messages have to be communicated at least 7 times before they are heard by the recipient and this is so true.
 It is always best to communicate face to face or through a call, email is a really bad way to communicate since there is no opportunity for feedback and questions.
 People need that chance to express fears and concerns and to ask for clarity.

 Mark: Aside from Hewden you have been a Non-Executive Director of Staffordshire Housing Association.
 Over recent years, how have housing associations advanced into becoming more commercial bodies and what has your role been within this?

 Susan: The funding landscape for housing associations has changed considerably over recent years as a result of the various austerity measures.
-The desire to continue to provide affordable social housing continues, but boards are now realising the need to refocus into more commercial areas to subsidise the development activities.
-I have worked closely with the Chief Executive and Board to change the shape/focus of the senior leadership team and the board to provide a different/broader skillset to challenge the strategic direction of the business.
+The desire to continue to provide affordable social housing continues, but boards are now realising the need to refocus on more commercial areas to subsidise the development activities.
+I have worked closely with the Chief Executive and board to change the shape/focus of the senior leadership team and the board to provide a different/broader skillset to challenge the strategic direction of the business.
 The team has now refocussed on its priorities, to ensure that the organisation can continue to have sufficient funds to satisfy its objectives to support the vulnerable people in Staffordshire.